PulseWaves/Specification/specification.rst

   This number is 1 when the waveform is sampled with a single segment (on either one or multiple channels).

 Sample Units:
-  The temporal unit of spacing between subsequent samples in picoseconds.
-Example values might be 500, 1000, 2000 and so on, representing digitizer frequencies of 2 GHz, 1 GHz and 500 MHz respectively.
+  The temporal unit of spacing between subsequent samples in attoseconds (1e-18 secs).
+Example values might be 500,000,000, 1,000,000,000, 2,000,000,000 and so on, representing digitizer frequencies of 2 GHz, 1 GHz and 500 MHz respectively.

 Digitizer Gain:
   The gain and offset are used to convert the raw digitized value to an absolute digitizer voltage using the formula:  VOLTS = OFFSET + GAIN \* Raw_Waveform_Amplitude.